redox-os/orbtk-book/src/de/ch02-05-workspace-orbtk-widgets.md

 ## Views

-When you create a `view` block inside an OrbTK application, it is required to insert definitions that declare what elements are going to be present inside the user interface.
+When you create a `view` block inside an OrbTk application, it is required to insert definitions that declare what elements are going to be present inside the user interface.